12 Top Social Media Video Agency Partners for 2026

 11. Vidico

 Vidico is a creative production company that produces video for tech, SaaS and ecommerce brands, including social media and short-form content for TikTok, Instagram Reels, YouTube Shorts and other platforms alongside explainers, product demos and brand films.
-They offer social video production and can manage output under a monthly subscription, acting as an extension of a client’s team.
+They offer social video production and can manage output under a monthly retainer, acting as an extension of a client’s team.
 Their positioning is heavily oriented toward the technology sector.

 Best fit